marcosrdac/marcosrdac.github.io/_content/blog/20200310_propper_renaming_for_lf.md

 bulk-rename here reads to "rename various files in a text editor".

-My code for this functionality is inpired @blairdrummond's response at [github/gokcehan/lf/issues/149](https://github.com/gokcehan/lf/issues/149).
+My code for this functionality is inpired @EmmChriss's response at [github/gokcehan/lf/issues/149](https://github.com/gokcehan/lf/issues/149).
 It has grown a bit, so I'll tell you why you should use it first:

   1. You can rename various files in the program you've set for $EDITOR;
   2. Have you ever wanted to rename both a movie and its subtitle to the same name but not to bother with their extensions in the process?
 Here you can bulk-rename without extension (and the task easily becomes as simple as "yypGddZZ" at VIM screen).
 This is done by using *-n* option.